jgriff/k8s-resource/README.md

 that (meaningless) version in the version history for the resource.
 It will then be offered to your `get` step which will be unable to retrieve the nonsensical version and then fail.

-So the best way to deal with this is to use one resource type for the resource(s) you are `get`'ing, and another general purpose resource for `put`'ing things.
+So the best way to deal with this is to use one resource instance for the resources you are `get`'ing, and another instance for general purpose `put`'ing things.

 Here's an example that combines the previous 2 examples into a single pipeline that watches for expired namespaces, and then deletes them.